yunuskorkmaz/docs.tr-tr/docs/visual-basic/programming-guide/concepts/async/handling-reentrancy-in-async-apps.md

     End If
     ```

-3. @No__t-0 ' i geçerli işlemi temsil eden farklı bir değere ayarlayın.
+3. @No__t_0 geçerli işlemi temsil eden farklı bir değere ayarlayın.

     ```vb
     ' *** Now set cts to cancel the current process if the button is chosen again.